-- For the 12 month period April 2019 to March 2020, 46.8 per cent of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland.
-This represents an increase of 3.9 percentage points on the previous 12 month period (April 2018 to March 2019) and is the highest rolling 12 month proportion on record.
+- For the 12 month period April 2020 to March 2021, 46.4% of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland.
+This represents a decrease of 0.5 percentage points on the previous 12 month period (April 2019 to March 2020).

-- In terms of the volume of electricity consumption between April 2019 and March 2020, some 7,695 Gigawatt hours (GWh) of total electricity was consumed in Northern Ireland.
-Over the same period, some 3,604 GWh was generated from renewable sources within Northern Ireland.
+- In terms of the volume of electricity consumption between April 2020 and March 2021, some 7,359 Gigawatt hours (GWh) of total electricity was consumed in Northern Ireland.
+Over the same period, some 3,413 GWh was generated from renewable sources located in Northern Ireland.

 Notes to editors:

 - The information presented in the report is derived from data provided to DfE on a monthly basis by Northern Ireland Networks Ltd (NIE Networks).
 The monthly renewable electricity generation data is derived by aggregating output from renewable electricity generators who are connected to the transmission and distribution network using a combination of data held by NIE Networks and the System Operator for Northern Ireland (SONI).
 The renewable electricity generation data details the total amount of renewable electricity generated by such generators in Northern Ireland, by type of generation, for each month.

 - There are some forms of renewable generation which are not covered by the data contained in the report.
 Due to their particular circumstances, neither NIE Networks nor SONI have information on the electricity generated by some renewable generators.
 These include microgenerators and a small number of generating stations that are unable to export electricity to the grid (non-export stations).

 - Electricity consumption refers to the total amount of electricity consumption in Northern Ireland as recorded via metered data by NIE Networks.